Fried Chicken Breast No Coating (0.5 Medium Breast (Yield After Cooking, Bone Removed))

 How to consume Fried Chicken Breast No Coating without glucose spikes

-If you’re having a side dish, choose whole grains like quinoa or barley, which are digested more slowly.
+If you are having a side dish, opt for whole grains like quinoa or barley which are digested more slowly compared to refined grains.

 Stay Hydrated